Andaç Yapıcıer

-Andaç Yapıcıer (born 18 December 1984) is a Turkish professional basketball coach, who is currently the head coach of Qadsia SC of the Kuwaiti Basketball League and assistant coach of Qatar National Team.
+Andaç Yapıcıer (born 18 December 1984) is a Turkish professional basketball coach, who is currently the head coach of Dubai-based club Al Wasl SC of the UAE National Basketball League season.

 Coaching career

 Anadolu Efes Youth Teams (2005–2015)

 Yapıcıer began his coaching career at Anadolu Efes youth program in 2005.
 He won National Championship Cup four times as a head coach.
 He coached three NBA players at Anadolu Efes who are Onuralp Bitim - Chicago Bulls, Furkan Korkmaz - Philadelphia Sixers and Cedi Osman - San Antonio Spurs and reached the championship titles with them.

 Pertevniyal (2016–2017)

 He signed with Pertevniyal of the Turkish Basketball League.
 Pertevniyal was the lowest budget of the Turkish Basketball League so far.
 The season finished as planned with success.
 Ege Arar and Nedim Yücel were the important players of the team.

 Sigortam.net Bakırköy (2017–2018)

 Yapıcıer signed a three-year contract and became the head coach of Sigortam.net Bakırköy.
 Onuralp Bitim was one of the important player of the team and helped Yapıcıer's team success in Turkish Basketball League.